Does the Nintendo Switch OLED model have Joy-Con drift?

 Nintendo isn't fixing the Joy-Cons, but...

-For years, Switch owners have reported Joy-Con drift.
-It's an issue with Nintendo Switch controllers where the game system registers movement when there isn't any.
+Switch owners have been trying to find a fix for Joy-Con drift for years.
+It's an issue where the Switch registers signals from the controller without anyone touching them.
 Players using Joy-Cons with drift will notice their character moving or menu items scrolling while not touching the controller.

 In 2019, Nintendo released a statement about Joy-Con drift following a class-action lawsuit, and the game company's repair team is still fixing Joy-Cons with drift for free even if they're out of warranty.
 Because of the years-long problem, some players may be hoping the new Swith OLED will include update controllers that don't have drift.
-Unfortunately, it isn't looking good.
+Unfortunately, that isn't the case.

 Nintendo's UK website posted a pretty clear answer saying:

-In that case, controllers with drift might still ship with the new system, and it's luck of the draw whether or not you'll get a defective one.
+In that case, controllers with drift might still ship with the new system, and it's the luck of the draw whether or not you'll get a defective one.
+Often, drift occurs after the contacts in the controller have worn down a bit.
+However, some people experience the problem directly after pulling their Joy-Cons from the box.

 What's new in the Switch OLED

-The Switch OLED model features a slightly larger and brighter screen, better kickstand, and improved speakers.
-While it isn't the Pro upgrade many players were hoping for, the system could make some graphics pop.
-However, the OLED model has the same processing power and RAM as the older version, so it won't make your download or loading times any faster.
+The Switch OLED features a slightly larger and far brighter screen, better kickstand, and improved speakers.
+While it isn't the Pro upgrade many players were hoping for, the system makes some graphics pop.
+However, the OLED model has the same processing power and RAM as the older version, so it doesn't make download or loading times any faster.

-Other differences include the new Switch dock, which will be LAN compatible.
-It's also less than one inch longer, so form-fitting or extra tight cases and accessories could be snugger or not fit the OLED model at all.
-Still, the OLED model is a great option for first-time players or those who need a minor upgrade.
+Other differences include the new Switch dock, which features a LAN port.
+The Switch OLED is also less than one inch longer than the original Switch, so form-fitting or extra tight cases and accessories might not fit the OLED model at all.
+Still, the Switch OLED is a great option for first-time players or those who need a minor upgrade.
 Serious players who want graphics upgrades should invest, too, especially if they have the launch-model Switch.

 You can still fix Joy-Con drift